 Paying land tax for the first time

-- The total taxable (site) value of your taxable land has increased equal to or in excess of the $250,000 threshold (for trusts, it's $25,000), or
+- The total taxable (site) value of all your taxable land increased to meet or exceed the $250,000 threshold ($25,000 threshold for trusts).

 Disagreeing with your site value

 While we use site valuations for land tax purposes, we are not involved in preparing them.
 If you disagree with the site value on your assessment you can object to it.

 Objecting to the values set out on your land tax assessment, which we issue, is a different process to objecting to those on your council rate notice.

 The site value of all the taxable property you owned at midnight on 31 December 2018 has determined whether you receive an assessment notice in 2019.

 It means the total taxable value of all the Victorian property you owned as at that date, excluding exempt land such as your home, was equal to or exceeded the threshold of $250,000 ($25,000 for trusts).